There are no tickets available at this time.

 Official Review by Aaron S. Terry, Stadium Journey Special Correspondent

-Charlotte Motor Speedway opened in 1960, and currently has a capacity of 134,000.
+Charlotte Motor Speedway opened in 1960, and currently has a grandstand capacity of 89,000, but can hold a lot more in the infield and other seating.
 The venue hosts numerous NASCAR events every year, most notably the Coca-Cola 600, the Bank of America 500, and the NASCAR All-Star Race, and has even been the site of several movies and TV shows.
 Charlotte Motor Speedway is often called the "Cradle of NASCAR," due to the fact that more than half of all NASCAR teams call Charlotte home, but also because the first ever NASCAR race took place in Charlotte in 1949.

 The main track at Charlotte Motor Speedway is a mile-and-a-half long oval, which is used for most of the events here.
 However, there are also three smaller tracks contained inside the main oval, which are used for other events.
 In addition, the zMax Dragway and The Dirt Track at Charlotte are located just across the highway from the Speedway, so fans can attend numerous different types of auto racing events here.